MADAMULLAC/GAHM/README.md

 *Don't include the $ sign*

 ### OSx

+*Currently there is a shader error while running on OSx, hope to have this fixed soon.*

 To get the above packages I would recommend using [brew](http://brew.sh/) and [MacPorts](https://www.macports.org/) as these will do all the package management for you; both are fairly simple to install by following the simple instructions on their relevant websites.
 Once again ensure you have the above packages included.